-Returning students can register for parking in Esther.
-Permits will be sent to the GLS Program Office via campus mail and then forwarded to the student's home address.
+Returning students can register for parking in ESTHER.
+Permits will be sent to the GLS Program Office via campus mail and students can pick up permits from the ACC reception desk on the first floor.
 New Students must register for parking at the Parking Registration Office located in the Central Campus Parking Garage.
 GLS Alumni auditors must visit http://alumni.rice.edu for "Alumni Parking Registration" at the bottom of the page.